lingtalfi/Light_PlanetInstaller/doc/api/Ling/Light_PlanetInstaller/Helper/LpiDependenciesHelper/getLpiDepsFileDependenciesByPlanetDir.md

 Returns all the lpi dependencies for the given planet dir, or false if no lpi-deps.byml file was found.
 The returned array is an array of version => item.
-Each item is an rray with the following structure:
+Each item is an array with the following structure:

 - 0: planetDotName
 - 1: versionExpr